kailam-ada/airbnb-clone/README.md

 ## About the project
 <p>
 The aim was to create a fullstack project using the MERN stack (MongoDB, Express, React, Node).<br/>
-For this project I tried to make a basic Airbnb clone app.
+For this project I tried to make a basic Airbnb clone app.<br/>
+Front: React<br/>
+Back: Node, Express<br/>
+Database: Mongo DB
 </p>

 ## Demo